questionmark/qm-oap-docs/src/deliveryodata/administrator.rst

         See :qm:field:`G_User.Email`.

+    ..  od:prop::   SsoId  Edm.String

+        .. versionadded::   2021.05

+    ..  od:prop::   Url  Edm.String

+        .. versionadded::   2021.05

+    ..  od:prop::   AlternateName  Edm.String

+        .. versionadded::   2021.05

     ..  od:prop::   Groups  Group
         :collection:

         Navigation property to the Groups associated with this administrator as per :qm:table:`G_Owner`.
+An Administrator may be associated with multiple Group entities.

+    ..  od:prop::   AllGroups  Group
+        :collection:

+        .. versionadded::   2020.03

+        Navigation property to the Groups associated with this administrator as per :qm:table:`G_Owner` *including all
+        sub-groups* owned by inheritance.
 An Administrator may be associated with multiple Group entities.

     ..  od:prop::   TestCenters  TestCenter
         :collection: